-Topics include the theory of solving polynomial equations; solving simultaneous linear equations; graphs and properties of polynomial functions, rational functions, exponential functions, logarithmic functions, and conic sections; and, mathematical induction and the general binomial expansion.
+Topics include the theory of solving polynomial equations; solving simultaneous linear equations; graphs and properties of polynomial functions, rational functions, exponential functions, logarithmic functions, and conic sections; and mathematical induction and the general binomial expansion.

-Prerequisite: High School Algebra II (sometimes called Intermediate Algebra).
-Success in this course depends upon students having completed a high school second-year algebra course and a high school geometry course with a grade of C or above.
+Prerequisite: Success in this course depends upon students having successfully completed the equivalent of two years of high school algebra and one year of high school geometry with grades of C or above.